neondatabase/website/content/docs/guides/branching-neon-cli.md

 This API key configuration ensures that the API key is kept secure while still providing a way to authenticate your CLI commands.
 Remember, you should handle your API key with the same level of security as your other credentials.

-## Resetting a branch to its parent
+## Resetting a branch from its parent

 Depending on your development workflow, you might need to periodically reset a branch to match the latest state of its parent.
 This is useful, for example, when resetting a long-lived development branch back to the main branch before starting work on a new feature.